Reinforcement Learning for Infinite-Dimensional Systems: Introduction

 \section{Introduction}

 Reinforcement learning (RL), a prominent machine learning paradigm, has gained recognition as a powerful tool for intelligent agents to learn optimal policies.
 These policies guide the agents' decision-making processes toward achieving desired goals by maximizing the expected cumulative rewards.
 RL exhibits a wide range of applications across various domains, encompassing robotics, game-playing, recommendation systems, autonomous vehicles, and control systems.
-In this decade, learning optimal policies to manipulate the behavior of large-scale systems of intelligent agents interacting with different environments has attracted increasing attention and is gradually becoming a recurrent research theme in RL society.
-Existing and potential applications of ``large-scale RL'' include targeted coordination of robot swarms for motion planning in robotics \citep{Becker12,Shahrokhi2018}, desynchronization of neuronal ensembles with abnormal oscillatory activity for the treatment of movement disorders, e.g., Parkinson's disease, epilepsy, and essential tremor, in neuroscience and brain medicine \citep{Marks05,Wilson05,Shoeb09,Zlotnik12,Li13,Vu2024}, and robust excitation of nuclear spin samples for nuclear magnetic resonance (NMR) spectroscopy and magnetic resonance imaging (MRI) in quantum science \citep{Glaser98,Li_PNAS11,Dong08,Chen14}.
+In recent years, learning optimal policies to manipulate the behavior of large-scale systems of intelligent agents interacting with different environments has attracted increasing attention and is gradually becoming a recurrent research theme in the RL community.
+Existing and potential applications of ``large-scale RL'' include targeted coordination of robot swarms for motion planning in robotics \citep{Becker12,Shahrokhi2018}, desynchronization of neuronal ensembles with abnormal oscillatory activity for the treatment of movement disorders such as Parkinson's disease, epilepsy, and essential tremor in neuroscience and brain medicine \citep{Marks05,Wilson05,Shoeb09,Zlotnik12,Li13,Vu2024}, and the robust excitation of spin ensembles for nuclear magnetic resonance (NMR) spectroscopy, imaging (MRI), and quantum computation in quantum science and technology \citep{Glaser98,Li_PNAS11,Dong08,Chen14}.